Code-Institute-Submissions/terni-lapilli--toe/README.md

       - If the board is full, the game is ended. => _Terminal State_
    2. Else, the next player is set as the current player. => _Next Move State_

+5. The Game's UI User Inputs classes/objects are listed below.
+These clases are designed as listeners to User Input.
+They hold single responsibilities and perform the possible Null state of the NodeList from the DOM getSelectorQuery().
+These are wrapper classes for DOM / UI / HTML manipulation functions.
+   - `ButtonListener` - Listens, and validates the HTML for null | undefined, for the user buutton interaction, with the click event. <!-- ButtonListener is too generic, change to StartListener-->

+   - `MoveListener` - Listens, and validates for null | undefined, initailises the board's cells, adding a click event to each cell.

 ### <ins>State & Activity Flow</ins>

 #### _States of the Game_